mirceapricop/WDE/README.markdown

 1. You need some sort of server with ruby and linux/cygwn
 2. ssh in it, install gem dependencies
 3. ruby server.rb \[password\] (If you don't specify a password, it will be "default")
-4. Now open a client in Chrome, Safari or iOs
+4. Now open a client in Chrome, Safari, iOs (native) or anything else with Flash
 5. Connect with :open host password
 6. Edit your files.
 To write to disk press ESC to go to the command line, then ":write"